Robofied/Awesome-Computer-Vision-Guide/src/07 - Blurring And Smoothing/ReadMe.md

 <p align="center"><img src="http://media5.datahacker.rs/2019/05/96-1024x631.png"></p>

+Now, as the filter **`H(u,v)`** is being moved around the image **`F(x,y)`**, the new image **`G(x,y)`** on the right is generated.

 It simply takes the average of all the pixels under the kernel area and replaces the central element.
 This is done by the function **`cv2.blur()`** or **`cv2.boxFilter()`**.
 Check the docs for more details about the kernel.
 We should specify the width and height of the kernel.
 A 3x3 normalized box filter would look like the below:

 <p align="center"><img src="https://hub.packtpub.com/wp-content/uploads/2018/04/image6-4.png"></p>

+The idea of mean filtering is simply to replace each pixel value in an image with the **`mean(average)`** value of its neighbors, including itself.
+This has the effect of eliminating pixel values which are unrepresentative of their surroundings.
+Mean filtering is usually thought of as a **`convolution`** filter.
+Like other convolutions it is based around a kernel, which represents the shape and size of the neighborhood to be sampled when calculating the mean.
+Often a `3×3` square kernel is used, although larger kernels (e.g. `5×5` squares) can be used for more severe smoothing.

+**`NOTE`**

+That a small kernel can be applied more than once in order to produce a similar but not identical effect as a single pass with a large kernel.

 To perform averaging in OpenCV we use both **`cv2.blur()`** and **`cv2.boxFilter()`** functions.
 There are only two arguments required: an image that we want to blur and the size of the filter.
 We have chosen three different sizes for the filter to demonstrate that the output image will become more blurred as the filter size increases.